jackdesert/dailydancer/README.md

   * Manual hiding of messages using the :hidden database colum
   * Pulling recurring events from pdxecstaticdance.com
   * Displaying author's name
+  * Now using a CDN to host jQuery for faster download times and re-use
+  * Link for "More Events" that shows three additional weeks
+  * Now using pdxdailydancer.com

 PASSIONATE ABOUT: